The Brown Design Workshop

 With new technologies the opportunities have never been greater, nor more accessible for a wide range of students.
 These developments provide a unique opportunity to unite classroom and experiential learning.

-We have trained Monitors on duty 12 hours a day—they are identifyable by wearing aprons.
+We have trained Monitors on duty 12 hours a day and can be identified by their aprons.

 We have bandsaws, a chop saw, track saw, scroll saw, consumer-grade 3D Printers (Makerbot & Makergear), metal shears, mixed hand tools, laser cutter, soldering irons, multimeters, and more.
 No registration or booking is required for tool use but if you have a long-term or very large project we recommend emailing us: firstname.lastname@example.org.